Scalable Joint Resource Allocation for SLO-Constrained LLM Inference in Heterogeneous GPU Clouds: Numerical Results

 \subsection{Rolling-Horizon Adaptation}

+The few-second runtime of GH and AGH makes rolling re-optimization feasible at operational timescales.
+We evaluate this capability in two complementary settings: a synthetic demand-volatility study based on a geometric random walk (Table~\ref{tab:rolling}) and a replay of a real Azure trace (Table~\ref{tab:trace}, Fig.~\ref{fig:trace_cost}).

-The sub-second runtime of GH and AGH enables a practical advantage unavailable to the MILP solver: \emph{rolling re-optimization}.
-We divide the 24-hour rental period ($\Delta_T\!=\!24$\,h) into $288\times5$-minute windows and let demand evolve as a geometric random walk, $\lambda_i^{(t+1)}=\lambda_i^{(t)}\exp(\mathcal{N}(0,\sigma))$, where $\sigma$ is the per-step (5-min) volatility.
-Five levels $\sigma\in\{0.01,0.02,0.03,0.04,0.05\}$ are tested, producing cumulative demand standard deviations of roughly $17\%$, $34\%$, $51\%$, $68\%$, and $85\%$ over the full horizon.
-Static methods (\mbox{DM-24h}, \mbox{GH-24h}, \mbox{AGH-24h}) solve once at $t\!=\!0$ and keep the same configuration for the entire 24~hours; the rolling method (\mbox{AGH-5min}) re-solves every 5~min and adopts the new configuration only if it improves upon the incumbent (\emph{keep-best} strategy).
-Table~\ref{tab:rolling} reports mean$\pm$std over 30 independent trials with 288~windows each.
+\textbf{Synthetic volatility study.} We divide the 24-hour horizon ($\Delta_T\!=\!24$\,h) into 288 five-minute windows and evolve demand as $\lambda_i^{(t+1)}=\lambda_i^{(t)}\exp(\mathcal{N}(0,\sigma))$, where $\sigma$ is the per-step volatility.
+We test $\sigma\in\{0.01,0.02,0.03,0.04,0.05\}$, corresponding to cumulative demand standard deviations of approximately $17\%$, $34\%$, $51\%$, $68\%$, and $85\%$ over the horizon.
+Static methods (\mbox{DM-24h}, \mbox{GH-24h}, \mbox{AGH-24h}) solve once at $t=0$, whereas \mbox{AGH-5min} re-solves every five minutes using a keep-best rule.
+Table~\ref{tab:rolling} reports the mean cost over 30 independent trials.

-Three observations emerge.
-First, GH is \emph{immune} to re-optimization: its deterministic ordering by $\lambda_i$ preserves the same relative ranking after demand drifts, so re-solving reproduces the static solution in every trial (cost rises only $+6\%$ across all $\sigma$).
-Second, AGH benefits substantially once volatility is high: at $\sigma\!\ge\!0.04$, AGH-5min saves $16$--$17\%$ over static AGH-24h while reducing cost variance by $4$--$8\times$ (\$23--\$56 vs.\ \$173--\$214 std), because its stochastic multi-start construction discovers genuinely different solutions when demand shifts.
-Third, the static MILP degrades sharply: DM-24h is optimal at $\sigma\!=\!0.01$ (\$381) but exceeds \$793--\$909 at $\sigma\!\ge\!0.04$, while AGH-5min saves up to $48\%$.

-\textit{\textbf{Key insight 3:}} The sub-second runtime of AGH creates a \emph{compounding operational advantage}: by re-solving every 5~minutes with updated observations, the SP accumulates frequent low-cost adjustments that a deterministic heuristic (GH) structurally cannot exploit and a MILP solver cannot support at the same granularity.
+Table~\ref{tab:rolling} shows that AGH-24h achieves the lowest cost across all volatility levels.
+For $\sigma\le0.04$, AGH-5min and AGH-24h produce nearly identical results, indicating that the static allocation already absorbs most demand fluctuations.
+At $\sigma=0.05$, both methods experience degradation as cumulative demand drift exceeds the available provisioning margin.
+GH remains competitive only at low volatility and deteriorates more rapidly as demand drift increases, whereas the exact MILP remains substantially more expensive throughout the tested range.

+\textbf{Real Azure trace.} The geometric random walk provides a memoryless stress test; we therefore complement it with a replay of the Azure LLM code-completion trace~\cite{azurellmtrace2025} to evaluate rolling re-optimization under structured demand variation.
+The trace contains approximately 16.8 million requests collected between 2024-05-10 and 2024-05-16.
+We use the busiest day, 2024-05-14 (3.21 million requests), and aggregate requests into 288 five-minute windows.
+The resulting request rate varies by approximately $10\times$ between the early-morning trough ($\sim28$\,k/h) and the evening peak ($\sim300$\,k/h).
+We treat the per-window request count as a diurnal multiplier relative to the daily average and scale each query type's nominal arrival rate accordingly.